Tropicalista/pdf-embed/readme.txt

 Yes you will need a free Adobe PDF Embed API.

 == Changelog ==

+= 0.3.4 =
+* Added filter to show pdf on Lightbox on button click.
+Only for ('core/button', 'generateblocks/button')

 = 0.3.3 =
 * Added better help message.